gasparka/thesis/docs/1_intro.rst

 Structure of the thesis
 -----------------------

-.. todo:: not done

-After gaining the context and problem statement in the current chapter, chapter 2 presents this and that.
-Next, chapter 3 persents ,,.
-Chapter 4 describes this and that.
-Chapter 5 concludes this thesis and suggest ideas for future work.
+After gaining the context and problem statement in the current chapter, :numref:`2_pyha` presents the proposed hardware description language Pyha.
+Next, :numref:`3_synthesis` develops the object-oriented VHDL model and deals with the problem of converting Python to VHDL. :numref:`4_examples` shows how Pyha can be used to implement medium complexity DSP systems and gives an comparison to existing tools. :numref:`5_conclusion` concludes this thesis and suggest ideas for future work.
+The related work is introduced and discussed throughout this thesis, thus no specific literature review chapter has been included.

-This thesis is divided into 3 chapters.
-In chapter 1, main concepts of Pyha are introduced.
-Following chapter shows
-First chapter of this thesis gives an overview of the developed tool Pyha and how it can be used for hardware design.
-Follows the examples that show how Pyha can be used to relatively easly construct moving-average filter and by reusing it the DC-removal filter.
-Final chapter describes the one of the contribtutions of this thesis, the sequential VHDL OOP model and how Python is converted to it.

-The related work is introduced and discussed throughout this thesis, thus no specific literature review chapter has been included